 Dfenu hwuz Nlum Wuw - Council of Tall Trees

 The council is egalitarian among its members.
 While certain roles may be perceived as more important than others at a given point in time, history has proven that all are equally necessary.
-It is divided between two bodies, the council members chosen by lottery, and the sages selected by their predecessor to lead the community.

-Master of Defense: Another of the oldest positions on the council, the Master of Defense is responsible for maintenance, upkeep, and development of the defensive fortifications of the city.
+Sage of Defense: Another of the oldest positions on the council, the Master of Defense is responsible for maintenance, upkeep, and development of the defensive fortifications of the city.

-Master of Fire: The last of the original council positions, the Master of Fire is responsible for maintaining fire control around the city, especially during the summer when sections of the forest are burned for fertilizer.
+Sage of Fire: The last of the original council positions, the Master of Fire is responsible for maintaining fire control around the city, especially during the summer when sections of the forest are burned for fertilizer.

-Master of Grain: The Master of Grain is responsible for collecting a portion of the produce of the city to be distributed to the rest of the city council members and those who work for the city and are otherwise unable to provide for themselves.
+Sage of Grain: The Master of Grain is responsible for collecting a portion of the produce of the city to be distributed to the rest of the city council members and those who work for the city and are otherwise unable to provide for themselves.

-Master of Land: The Master of Land settles disagreements over land possession, land inheritance, and land use.
+Sage of Land: The Master of Land settles disagreements over land possession, land inheritance, and land use.

-Master of Disputes: The Master of Disputes handles more general disagreements between the populace.
+Sage of Disputes: The Master of Disputes handles more general disagreements between the populace.
 Because there are no formal laws governing the city, the Council Member presides over civil cases, not "criminal cases."

-Master of Trade: The Master of Trade sets standardized exchange rates for trade, especially regarding trade between the various settlements.
+Sage of Trade: The Master of Trade sets standardized exchange rates for trade, especially regarding trade between the various settlements.
 The citizens of each settlement handle their own barter transactions, but the different settlements have different goods which must be regulated separately.

-Master of Villages: The Master of Villages represents the interests of the outlying settlements to the council.
+Sage of Villages: The Master of Villages represents the interests of the outlying settlements to the council.
 Unique among the council members, this individual is chosen from among the villages, not from the main city.